 What is the ShortCut Method?

-It's a system which teaches students of all ages how to play the piano without reading notes or counting.
-It reduces the struggle of having to read multiple notes at the same time.
-ShortCut music is easier to learn than traditional music.
+This very visual system teaches students of all ages how to play the songs in these books without reading notes or counting.
 Regular songs are simplified and beautifully arranged into this new musical language, replacing the need for years of piano lessons.

 ShortCut Worship Music is our first release – a single volume compilation of beloved worship hymns from the Church of Jesus Christ of Latter-Day Saints.
 ShortCut Survival for Missionaries and ShortCut Christmas Music are also now available.
 Coming in 2023: ShortCut Music Classics.

 ShortCut Worship Music

 Our first book, ShortCut Worship Music for Piano, is a compilation of 27 beloved Christian hymns with a range of levels from easy to more challenging.
 Some hymns are unique to The Church of Jesus Christ of Latter-day Saints.
 Many are from other Christian religions.
 Our method teaches new or returning students to play favorite hymns on the piano with confidence, in a very short time.

 Who Needs This Book?